-The Plaza Library maintains a repository of back issues of local-area print newspapers indefinitely (currently, the Wyndham Star Weekly).
+The Hoppers Crossing Library maintains a repository of back issues of local-area print newspapers indefinitely (currently, the Wyndham Star Weekly).

-Current Plaza Library holdings are outlined below.
-As of 2018, a detailed schedule of local newspaper holdings can be found in the Library Knowledge Base (Confluence).
+Current Hoppers Crossing Library holdings are outlined below.
+A detailed schedule of local newspaper holdings can be found in the Library Knowledge Base (Confluence).

-Paper Plaza Library
+Paper Hoppers Crossing Library

 The Werribee Banner 1902-1920, on microfilm

 Wyndham Weekly 1964-2011, bound and held in Stack

 Wyndham Star Weekly 2012-present, boxed and held in stack

 The Western Times 1989-2000

 The Werribee Times 2001-2007

 Wyndham Leader 2007-2009

 The Werribee Star 2005-2010

 Werribee Telegraph 1986-1987